Nashmeyah/Horoscope/README.md

 Code of Conduct
 Everyone interacting in the IdeTest project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

+To download and try out this app,
+Forking - copying the lab from the github account Cloning - copying the lab from github account to your working environment